kubewarden/docs/src/writing_policies/index.md

 The policy can read configuration values straight from its environment variables.

-The chimera admission controller takes care of exporting certain environment variables from the host to the WASM runtime.
+The Chimera admission controller takes care of exporting certain environment variables from the host to the WASM runtime.

 # Recap